Skip to content

 Once verified, your account becomes fully FICA-compliant, enabling smooth deposits and withdrawals.

-It might sound like admin, but it’s a crucial step to protect both players and institutions from fraud, money laundering activities, or terrorist financing.
+It might sound like admin, but it’s a crucial step to protect both players and institutions from fraud, money laundering, and terrorist financing.

 Key FICA Terms Explained